 It will be necessary to stabilise the cat and correct biochemical and electrolyte disturbances before anesthesia.

 If your cat is completely blocked, then your veterinarian may extract urine by placing a syringe through the abdomen and directly into the bladder and draw out the urine (cystocentesis).
 This is a fast and effective way of emptying the bladder in an emergency.
 Alternatively, he may choose to catheterise the cat immediately.
 See below for info on catheterisation.

 The cat is placed under heavy sedation, and a thin plastic tube (catheter) is inserted into the penis and up to the bladder.
 A sterile solution is flushed through the catheter to push the obstruction back into the bladder where it can be dissolved or surgically removed.
 The bladder is flushed thoroughly to remove any remaining sediment.
-The catheter will remain in place for several days until the urine is clear, and swelling has subsided.
+The catheter will remain in place for several days until the urine is clear, and the swelling has subsided.

 To correct electrolyte imbalances and replace lost fluids due to post-obstructive diuresis (increased production of urine once the cat has been unblocked, which results in the loss of water and salts).

 Male cats who experience repeated bouts of FLUTD can benefit from a perineal urethrostomy.
 This surgery involves a partial amputation of the penis to the point where the urethral opening is larger to reduce the risks of blocking.
 It is still possible a small number of cats will become blocked even after the perineal urethrostomy.

 - Urine output will be monitored to ensure IV fluid administration is correct.